A paradox from randomization-based causal inference: Introduction

 \section{Introduction}

-Since Neyman's seminal work, the potential outcomes framework \citep{neyman::1923, rubin::1974} is widely used for causal inference in randomized experiments \citep{neyman::1935, hinkelmann::2007}.
-The potential outcomes framework permits us to make inference about a finite population of interest, with all potential outcomes fixed and randomness solely from the physical randomization.
-Historically, \citet{neyman::1923} was interested in obtaining an unbiased estimator with a repeated sampling evaluation of the average causal effect, which also corresponded to a test for the null of zero average causal effect (Neyman's null).
-On the other hand, \citet{fisher::1935a} focused on testing the sharp null hypothesis of zero individual causal effect (Fisher's null).
+Ever since Neyman's seminal work, the potential outcomes framework \citep{neyman::1923, rubin::1974} has been widely used for causal inference in randomized experiments \citep[e.g.,][]{neyman::1935, hinkelmann::2007, imbens::2015}.
+The potential outcomes framework permits making inference about a finite population of interest, with all potential outcomes fixed and randomness coming solely from the physical randomization of the treatment assignments.
+Historically, \citet{neyman::1923} was interested in obtaining an unbiased estimator with a repeated sampling evaluation of the average causal effect, which corresponded to a test for the null hypothesis of zero average causal effect.
+On the other hand, \citet{fisher::1935a} focused on testing the sharp null hypothesis of zero individual causal effect, and proposed the Fisher Randomization Test (FRT).
 Both Neymanian and Fisherian approaches are randomization-based inference, relying on the physical randomization of the experiments.
 Neyman's null and Fisher's null are closely related to each other: the latter implies the former, and they are equivalent under the constant causal effect assumption.
-Although both approaches have existed for quite a long time and are widely used in statistical practice, detailed comparisons of them have not been made.
+Both approaches have existed for many decades and are widely used in current statistical practice.
+They are now introduced at the beginning of many causal inference courses and textbooks \citep[e.g.,][]{rubin::2004, imbens::2015}.
+Unfortunately, however, a detailed comparison between them has not been made in the literature.

-Previous researchers \citep[e.g.,][page 40]{rosenbaum::2002} believe that ``in most cases, their disagreement is entirely without technical consequence: the same procedures are used, and the same conclusions are reached.''
-However, we demystify the subtle difference between them and show, via both numerical examples and theoretical investigations, that Neyman's method tends to reject the null more often than Fisher's method in many realistic randomized experiments.
-In fact, Neyman's method is always more powerful if there is a nonzero constant treatment effect, the very alternative most used for Fisher-style inference.
+In the past, several researchers \citep[e.g.,][page 40]{rosenbaum::2002} believed that ``in most cases, their disagreement is entirely without technical consequence: the same procedures are used, and the same conclusions are reached.''
+However, we show, via both numerical examples and theoretical investigations, that the rejection rate of Neyman's null is higher than that of Fisher's null in many realistic randomized experiments, using their own testing procedures.
+In fact, Neyman's method is always more powerful if there is a nonzero constant causal effect, the very alternative most often used for Fisher-style inference.
 This finding immediately causes a seeming paradox: logically, Fisher's null implies Neyman's null, so how can we fail to reject the former while rejecting the latter?